 The clinical advisor must:

-- Be a radiation therapist with a CAMRT CTIC (RT) / CTRT credential OR have a minimum of five years’ experience in the practice of CT imaging in radiation therapy
+- Be a radiation therapist with a CTRT credential or have a minimum of 5 years’ experience in the practice of radiation therapy in the CT SIM

 - Not be currently registered in the CTRT program

-- Verify that others delegated to assess the candidate are credentialed and competent in their practice.
+- Identify others delegated to assess the candidate and ensure they are credentialed and competent in their practice

 Candidates in the CTRT Certificate program must complete both the didactic and clinical components within a five-year timeframe.
 This timeframe begins on the date of successful completion of the first CT course used toward the CTRT Certificate program.